10 Awesome Facts About Teacup Maltipoos

 Due to their small size, teacup maltipoos are hard to see at first glance.
 When they are dressed in their special clothes, their fur and eyes have to be covered up.
 Once this happens, you can easily spot your adorable maltipoo without even looking at the rest of its body.
 Teacup maltipoos can grow up to be twice as large as they are now.
-Their weight depends on the pet owner’s feeding habits and the type of food you use.
+Their weight depends on the pet owner’s feeding habits and the type of food you use, plus genetics.
 Before feeding your maltipoo, it’s important to visit a veterinarian to ensure your pup is healthy.
-Teacup maltipoos’ Tail and Tail Length The tail is also a fun thing about a maltipoo.
-Because they are not true breeds, each maltipoo has its own unique tail and head shape.
-This means that there are a lot of interesting things to learn about your dog’s tail.
+Because they are not full blood dog breeds, each maltipoo has its own unique tail and head shape.
+This means that there are a lot of interesting things to learn about your new teacup maltipoo.

 The Maltipoo’s Exercise Needs

 Most maltipoos do not need a lot of exercise as they are very active and work up a lot of energy while playing.
-However, some people feel it’s a good idea for maltipoos to be walked to wear them out.
+However, some people feel it’s a good idea for maltipoos to be walked daily.
 However, the vast majority of maltipoos will enjoy getting out and about to explore.
-The Maltipoo’s Leash Type Teacup maltipoos are considered to be nervous dogs, so owners should make sure to use a gentle and comforting method when walking them.
+Teacup maltipoos are considered to be lap dogs, so owners should make sure to use a gentle and comforting method when holding them.
 Some owners love to lead their maltipoos, while others prefer to allow them to choose their path on their own.
 For the Maltipoo’s Life Purpose A small family member, teacup maltipoos are happy being the center of attention.
 They love giving head rubs and facial kisses, and are especially fond of human attention!

 The Maltipoo’s Training and Grooming Needs